-- Conceived as an executive program specializing in International Business, the MBA-MIB jointly offered by Notre Dame University and Bordeaux Management School (or Bordeaux École de Management-BEM) offers a unique opportunity to enhance both professional development and global corporate exposure. - The program is taught entirely in English by a renowned international faculty from NDU, Europe and the US.
+- Conceived as an executive program specializing in International Business, the MBA-MIB jointly offered by Notre Dame University and Bordeaux Management School (or Bordeaux Management School-BEM) offers a unique opportunity to enhance both professional development and global corporate exposure. - The program is taught entirely in English by a renowned international faculty from NDU, Europe and the US.
 The program is scheduled over an 10-month period of teaching at NDU campus.
-Courses are offered in the evening and, exceptionally, on Saturday mornings. - To complete their academic experience participants are required to do a Global Corporate Experience (GCE), which will further enhance their hands-on experience of global organizations. - Throughout the academic year, participants will work in groups in the elaboration of a Global Business Plan (GBP) on a company they would like to create or on an existing one. - To meet the requirements of the program, participants need to submit a thesis and defend it in front of a jury. - The program starts at the beginning of October and ends in July.
+Courses are offered in the evening and, exceptionally, on Saturday mornings. - To complete their academic experience participants are required to do a Global Corporate Experience (GCE), which will further enhance their hands-on experience of global organizations. - Throughout the academic year, participants will work in groups in the elaboration of a Global Business Plan (GBP) on a company they would like to create or on an existing one. - To meet the requirements of the program, participants need to submit a thesis and defend it in front of a jury.
+The deadline for the thesis defense is 6 months after completing the courses.
+Exceptionally, an additional 6 months could be granted. - The program starts at the beginning of October and ends in July.
 For those participants who require it, the preparatory period will take place during the last two weeks of September. - Graduates will receive two degrees: the MBA from Notre Dame University (NDU) and the Master of Science (MS) from Bordeaux Management School (BEM) in France.